JVegaB/DeepObject/README.md

 To get a native `Object literal {}`, use the method `getLiteral`.
 This can be safely use in `JSON` methods.

+The property `value` contains the value of a node from a `DeepObject`.
+Its children are defined as key-value pair.

 ```javascript
 const obj = DeepObject(10);